2016 Tipperary county hurling team season: Challenge Games

-2016 National Hurling League
+National Hurling League

 Summary

 Tipperary started their league campaign on 13 February against Dublin at Semple Stadium.

 Tipperary won the game by 14 points in Michael Ryan's first competitive game in charge of the team.
 Jason Forde scored a goal 13th-minute goal, breaking onto loose ball before firing a low strike past the goalkeeper as Tipperary had a 1–09 to 0–03 lead at half-time in freezing conditions, despite registering 10 wides in the first half.
 The game was shown live on Setanta Sports.

 Daire Quinn and Dan McCormack made their competitive debuts in the game.

 Tipperary played Kilkenny on 21 February at Nowlan Park, in a game which was shown live on TG4.
 The starting XV was unchanged from the opening game against Dublin.

 Two late goals from forward Kevin Kelly in the 67th and 72nd minutes handed Kilkenny a five-point victory in the game.
 Tipperary never trained in the game until three minutes from time when Kelly got his first goal to put Kilkenny into a 1–15 to 0–16 lead.
 Tipperary have only beaten Kilkenny twice now in 11 games now since the 2010 All-Ireland final victory.

 Two weeks later on 6 March, Tipperary played Waterford at Semple Stadium, in a game which was shown deferred on TG4.
-There was three changes to his side Seamus Callanan returning, while Barry Heffernan from Nenagh Éire Óg made his league debut at right half back and Ronan Maher marking his first full start of the campaign at centre back.
+There was three changes to his side Séamus Callanan returning, while Barry Heffernan from Nenagh Éire Óg made his league debut at right half back and Ronan Maher marking his first full start of the campaign at centre back.

 Seamus Callanan was a late withdrawal from the team with a hamstring strain.

 Austin Gleeson scored an injury-time free for Waterford as they won the game by one point, condemning Tipperary to a second late loss in as many games.

 Tipperary looked to have snatched a win in the 68th minute when John McGrath scored with a low shot to the far corner of the net, but late frees from Curran and Gleeson sealed a one-point victory for Waterford.

 On 13 March, Tipperary traveled to Pearse Stadium in Galway in round 4 of the league.
 The match was shown live on TG4.
 There were three changes to the side that lined out the previous week against Waterford, with Kieran Bergin and Adrian Ryan getting their first starts in the 2016 league, with Bergin lining out at centre forward having returned to action as a substitute last week and Ryan starting at right corner forward.
 The other change saw Niall O’Meara starting at top of the left.